aanakamo/Bootcamp2025/Assembly_Tutorial.md

 ```
 Now while this is running you can use ctrl+a+d to exit your screen and reattach with `screen -r bootcamp`

-> Note: Flye took me about 3 hours to run on one thread.
+> Note: Flye took over 5 hours to run on one thread.

 In the interest of time, it would be a good idea to grab the flye output from our shared folder and continue to the next step.
-You can always try running flye all the way through on your own time (it would be a good idea to use tmux, screen, or submit a job if you do so).
+You can always try running flye all the way through on your own time (it would be a good idea to use tmux, screen, or submit a job if you do so, using more threads).
 ```
 cp -r /hb/groups/bmebootcamp/2025/R491_results/flye_out .
 ```